opentensor/developer-docs/docs/subtensor-nodes/subtensor-error-messages.md

 ### Description

-you do not have enough TAO equivalent stake to remove/move/transfer, including the unstake fee.
+You do not have enough TAO equivalent stake to remove/move/transfer, including the unstake fee.

 ```bash
 {'code': 1010, 'message': 'Invalid Transaction', 'data': 'Custom error: 5'